SirioApp/backed/README.md

 - move accepted capital into the project treasury for agent operation
 - mint fixed-supply fund shares to investors
 - enforce a fund term lockup before settlement and redemption open
-- operate treasury funds through a Safe module constrained by target and selector policy
+- support policy-constrained treasury execution through an `AgentExecutor` Safe module

 ## What This System Does